-Samsung Galaxy S III variants for all four major U.S. carriers reportedly tipped by test photosAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III variants for all four major U.S. carriers reportedly tipped by test photosAlex Wagner - Editorial Director of News and Content

 Shortly after the Samsung Galaxy S III finally made its debut, a rumor surfaced claiming that Sprint may be launching its own model of Sammy's new flagship here in the U.S. Now a new report has expanded upon that rumor, as the folks from Pocketnow say that they've gotten hold of test images taken with variants of the Galaxy S III from all four major U.S. carriers.
 While the photos themselves don't really show anything special, there are purported device model numbers to go along with the shots: AT&T's Galaxy S III is said to be the SGH-I747, Verizon's is the SCH-I535, T-Mobile's is the SGH-T999 (test photo below) and Sprint's is the SPH-L710.

 Keeping up with the U.S Galaxy S III rumors, the aforementioned Verizon SCH-I535 has apparently popped up in the listings of the NenaMark benchmarking app.
 The device is identified only as the "SCH-I535," but the listing does mention a few specs that may be present in the I535.
 The page alleges that the product is Verizon-bound and features a screen resolution of 1280x720, Android 4.0.4, a 1.5GHz processor and an Adreno 225 GPU, which is used with Qualcomm's Snapdragon S4 system on a chip.